Greg-T8/BlackHatPython/ch2/index.md

 client.close()
 ```

 When executing the script, nothing seems to happen; the command just waits.
-You can run a Wireshark capture on the loopback interface and confirm that data is being sent:
+You can run a Wireshark capture on the loopback interface and confirm that data is being sent, but no data is being received:

 ![](img/wireshark-1.png)

-However, no data is returned.
+I'm currently investigating the cause of this issue.

 ### Script Details
 Here are a few things in how this script differs from the TCP client script:
 - When creating a socket object for UDP connections via `socket.socket(socket.AF_INET, socket.SOCK_DGRAM)`, the constant `SOCK_DGRAM` is used in place of `SOCK_STREAM`.
--
+- The script uses the method `socket.recvfrom()` in place of `socket.recv()`.
+The method `socket.recvfrom()` receives data from the socket with a return value as a pair in `(bytes, address)`, where *bytes* is a bytes object representing the data received and *address* is the address of the socket sending the data.